matklad/cargo-xtask/README.md

 Both the `xtask` directory and the `.cargo/config` should be committed to the version control system.

-If you don't want to use a workspace, you can use `run --manifest-path ./xtask/Cargo.toml --` for the alias, but this is not recommended.
+If you don't want to use a workspace, you can use `run --manifest-path ./xtask/Cargo.toml --` for the alias (as in the example folder), but this is not recommended.

 The `xtask` binary should expect at least one positional argument, which is a name of the task to be executed.
 Tasks are implemented in Rust, and can use arbitrary crates from crates.io.